-Item Length: 2 NAACCR Item #: 3250 NAACCR Name: RX Summ--Transplnt/Endocr
+NAACCR Name: RX Summ--Transplnt/Endocr XML NAACCR ID: rxSummTransplntEndocr

 This data item records systemic therapeutic procedures administered as part of the first course of treatment.
 These procedures include bone marrow transplants (BMT) and stem cell harvests with rescue (stem cell transplant), endocrine surgery and/or radiation performed for hormonal effect (when cancer originates at another site), and a combination of transplants and endocrine therapy.